xdustinface/SmartCashVoting/README.md

 - Signs all the required voting message for each of your addresses with the RPC interface.
 - Casts all votes consecutively without any action of yourself required.

-## Configuration of you wallet
+## Configuration of your wallet
-To be able to use this script you need to enable the RPC server of your wallet.
-To do this you need to append the following lines to the `smartcash.conf` in your wallets data directory.
+To be able to use this script you need to enable the local RPC server of your wallet.
+To do this you need to **append** the following lines to the `smartcash.conf` in your wallets data directory.

 ```
 rpcuser=someusername
 rpcpassword=somepassword
 rpcallowip=127.0.0.1
-listen=1
 server=1
 ```